lucaspotter/video-killed-the-radio-star/README.md

 - Attach your Pi or other computer to a television set
   - Silly me assuming that the composite output would be easy as an Adafruit cable and `enable_tvout=1`.
 I wanted a retro experience without a converter box - I should have gotten the converter box.
 Abandon hope all ye who enter.
 - Run the script (or reboot if you're using rc.local) and enjoy!

+## Part 2

+Alright I stole an idea and it almost works kinda.
+More to follow...